phptuts/codingwithnoah/summer-camp/day-1/variables-debug/index.md

 Variables names can only have numbers and letters in them.

 ### Variable Data Types

-Go over each data type and have a talk about when you would use each one.

 - Whole Number (Int)
 - Big Whole Number (Long)